m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 ## Linkstate Routing Algorithm

-In this topic, we will talk about the link state routing protocols, and more specifically about the Dijkstra’s algorithm.
+In this topic, we will talk about the link state routing protocols, and more specifically about the Dijkstra's algorithm.

 In the linkstate routing protocol, the link costs and the network topology are known to all nodes (for example by broadcasting these values).

-Let’s introduce some basic terminology.
+Let's introduce some basic terminology.
 By `u` we represent our source node.
 By `v` we present every other node in the network.
 By `D(v)` we represent the cost of the current least cost path from `u` to `v`.
 By `p(v)` we present the previous node along the current least cost path from `u` to `v`.
-By `N’` we represent the subset of nodes along the current least-cost path from `u` to `v`.
+By `N'` we represent the subset of nodes along the current least-cost path from `u` to `v`.

 Initialization step.
 We note that the algorithm starts with an initialization step, where we initialize all the currently known least-cost paths from `u` to its directly attached neighbors.
 We know these costs because they are the costs of the immediate links.
 For nodes in the network that they are not directly attached to `u`, we initialize the cost path as infinity.
 We also initialize the set `N'` to include only the source node `u`.

 ![](https://assets.omscs.io/notes/0055.png)

 **Iterations.** After the initialization step, the algorithm follows with a loop that is executed for every destination node `v` in the network.
-At each iteration, we look at the set of nodes that are not included in `N’`, and we identify the node (say `w`) with the least cost path from the previous iteration.
-We add that node `w` into `N’`.
+At each iteration, we look at the set of nodes that are not included in `N'`, and we identify the node (say `w`) with the least cost path from the previous iteration.
+We add that node `w` into `N'`.
 For every neighbor `v` of `w`, we update `D(v)` with the new cost which is either the old cost from `u` to `v` (from the previous iteration) or the known least path cost from source node `u` to `w`, plus the cost from `w` to `v`, whichever between the two quantities is the minimum.

 The algorithm exits by returning the shortest paths, and their costs, from the source node `u` to every other node `v` in the network.

 ## Linkstate Routing Algorithm - Example

-Let’s look at an example of the linkstate routing algorithm.
+Let's look at an example of the linkstate routing algorithm.
 We have the graph below and we consider our source node to be `u`.
 Our goal is to compute the least-cost paths from `u` to all nodes `v` in the network.

 ![](https://assets.omscs.io/notes/0056.png)

-We start with the initialization step, where we set all the currently known least-cost paths from `u` to it’s directly attached neighbors `v`, `x` and `w`.
+We start with the initialization step, where we set all the currently known least-cost paths from `u` to it's directly attached neighbors `v`, `x` and `w`.
 For the rest of the nodes in the network we set the cost to infinity, because they are not immediate neighbors to source node `u`.
 We also initialize the set `N'` to include only the source node `u`.
 The first row in our table represents the initialization step.

-In the first iteration, we look among the nodes that are not yet in `N’`, and we select the node with the least cost from the previous iteration.
+In the first iteration, we look among the nodes that are not yet in `N'`, and we select the node with the least cost from the previous iteration.
 In this case, this is node `x`.
 Then we update `D` for all the immediate neighbors of `x`, which in this case are nodes `v` and `w`.
 For example, we update `D(w)` as the minimum between: the cost we had from the previous iteration which is 5, and the cost from `u` to `x` (1) plus cost from `x` to `w` (3).
 The minimum between the two is 4.
 We update the second row in our table.

 We continue in a similar manner for the rest of the nodes in the table.
 The algorithm exits in the 5th iteration.